shapesinc/api-examples/php/README.md

 # Shapes.inc API Chat Example

-This repository demonstrates how to use the Shapes.inc API to send chat messages to a custom bot and receive responses.
+This php script demonstrates how to use the Shapes.inc API to send chat messages to a custom bot and receive responses.
 It is designed with security and ease of setup in mind.

 ## **What Does This Do?**